-Every time customer subscribes for the supplied a dedicated entry is created at the Sales > Subscription and Recurring Payments by Aheadworks > Subscriptions grid.
+Every time a customer subscribes a dedicated entry is created at the Sales > Subscription and Recurring Payments by Aheadworks > Subscriptions grid.

-Here store administrator is represented with an overview of all active, suspended, cancelled and expired subscriptions.
+Here store administrator is represented with an overview of all active, suspended, canceled and expired subscriptions.
 With the Actions block, store administrator can also cancel and suspend selected subscriptions.

 By clicking a Subscription Profile ID store administrator can check all the orders associated with the subscription and all other details just like with native Magento order details page.

 When working with Adyen subscriptions, the store owner must consider the following:

 1) If the subscription is NOT infinite, then disregarding the time suspended, the specified number of cycles (payment periods) will be processed.